-Here’s part 2 of my fall/winter 2012 book post.
+Here’s part 2 of my fall/winter 2012 post of short, feminist book reviews.
 For part 1, which has the non-fiction books and books that don’t quite fit into either category, click here.

 The Call of Cthulhu and Other Weird Stories by H.P.
 Lovecraft